jermbo/CosmicTyper/README.md

 ### Project Setup

 This project has a dev process automated by Gulp.
-Everything is built in the `./src/` folder and the Gulp process takes care of the steps necessary for the build.
-Gulp compiles and places everything in the `./build/` folder from which deploy is based from.
+Everything is built in the `./src/` folder, and the Gulp process enables the steps necessary for the build.
+Gulp compiles and places everything in the `./build/` folder from which `deploy` is based.

 Run `npm i` to get the dependencies required.
 Then run `npm run dev` and watch the magic happen.